-George Washington's Mansion at Mount Vernon is the centerpiece of his historic estate along the Potomac River.
+George and Martha Washington's Mansion at Mount Vernon is the centerpiece of the historic estate along the Potomac River.

-1. In 1734, when George Washington was only two years old, his father had built the core of what became Washington's Mansion.
+1. In 1734, when George Washington was only two years old, his father had built the core of what became the Washingtons' Mansion.

-George Washington’s father, Augustine Washington, built a modest one and a half story house there in 1734.
+George Washington’s father, Augustine Washington, built a modest one-and-a-half story house in 1734.
 Washington’s elder half-brother Lawrence lived at the property from 1741 until his death in 1752.
 George Washington began leasing the property in 1754.
-Although he did not inherit it outright until 1761, he expanded the house in the last 1750s, raising the roof to make the Mansion two and a half stories high.
-In 1774, he began to add the north and south wings, the cupola and piazza to create the structure we see today.
+Although he did not inherit it outright until 1761, he expanded the house in the late 1750s, raising the roof to make the Mansion two-and-a-half stories high.
+In 1774, he began to add the south and north wings, the cupola and piazza to create the structure we see today.

 2. The Mansion is ten times the size of the average home in colonial Virginia.

-Before Washington began construction work in 1774, he executed a design drawing showing how he intended the west front of the Mansion to look.
+Before Washington began construction of the south wing in 1774, he executed a design drawing showing how he intended the west front of the Mansion to look.
 The drawing shows the façade as completely symmetrical with the front door and cupola on the center axis, with the windows balanced to either side of it.
 But in truth, the door and cupola do not align, nor are the windows symmetrically placed.
-The construction of the stair in 1758 pushed the door to the north and a window south out of the passage and into the small dining room.
+The construction of the stair in 1758 pushed the door to the north and a window south out of the central passage and into the dining room.
 This break with the architectural ideal is a good example of the value Washington placed on practical solutions to challenging questions.

 4. The expansions of the Mansion have preserved priceless information about the history of the structure and informed its preservation.